How to Apply: International Transfer Students

 - Pearson PTE score: 53

-- Undergraduate or Graduate English as a Second Language (ESL) Pathway Admission: Students who do not meet the full admission English proficiency requirements can be admitted to an ESL pathway program.
-The following scores are required to be admitted to an Undergraduate or Graduate ESL pathway program:
+- ESL Pathway Admission: Students who do not meet the full admission English proficiency requirements can be admitted to an ESL pathway program.
+The following scores are required to be admitted to a Graduate ESL pathway program:

 - IELTS scores: below 6.0 (5.0-5.5)